 How Bariatric Surgery Can Help Binge Eating

-Bariatric Surgery can prove to be a highly effective tool in overcoming Binge Eating Disorder.
+Bariatric Surgery can prove to be a highly effective tool in overcoming Binge Eating Disorders.
 Gastric sleeve surgery can eliminate the feeling of hunger, which can reduce the chances of overeating since your body may not crave food.
 However, because Binge Eating Disorder can be a disorder that is not tied directly to hunger, but more so emotions, it is possible to still struggle with the disorder.

-If necessary, counseling alongside surgery is recommended by the Mayo Clinic to ensure that underlying causes of your struggle with Binge Eating Disorder are addressed.
+If necessary, counseling alongside surgery is recommended by the Mayo Clinic to ensure that the underlying causes of your struggle with Binge Eating Disorder are addressed.
 A nutritionist is also a great source of support when going through such a big dietary and lifestyle change.
-Joining eating disorder support groups can also be a great way to find a community of people struggling with Binge Eating Disorder.
+Joining eating disorder support groups can also be a great way to find a community of people struggling with Binge Eating Disorders.

 If you are considering bariatric surgery and need help with your diet, we offer nutritional guidance going into and out of surgery.
 Feel free to contact us at any time to schedule an over-the-phone consultation with one of our patient coordinators.